murat-taskaynatan/Blockdag-Node-Manager/README.md

 Environment variables (`BDAG_RPC_BASE`, `BDAG_REMOTE_RPC_BASES`, etc.) are honoured and can be referenced inside the JSON using `${VAR:-default}` placeholders.

 ## Production Install
-Use the bundled helper to deploy under `/opt/blockdag-node-manager` with systemd integration:
+Use the bundled helper to deploy under `/opt/blockdag-node-manager` with systemd integration.
 Run the following from any directory where you want the repository placed (no elevated permissions needed):
 ```bash